-- Check for any abnormalities such as damage to or cracks in the acoustic lens surface or the handle. - Check for any cracks, damage, or broken pins in the connector (connection with the main device). - Check the transesophageal probe using the same procedure.
-In particular, check for cracks, chipping, twisting, discoloration, etc. on the surface of the connector cable.
+- Check for any abnormalities such as damage or cracks to the acoustic lens surface or the handle. - Check for any cracks, damage, or broken pins in the connector (connection with the main device). - Check the transesophageal probe using the same procedure.
+Especially check for cracks, chipping, twisting, discoloration, etc. on the surface of the connector cable.